Ahairyoldserver/Messages/README.md

 | 10   | _Wait for their turn..._                                                                                                                                              | The _Content_ will merge the changes.                                                               |

 ## ResourceBundle Workflow
-A workflow is integrated which validates the complete repository.
-That means, based on the defined plugins and languages in the settings file, it will iterate through all folders and files and validate the content of it.
-This workflow will fail if one of the above mention points are not fulfilled.
-If that is the case, go to `Actions` and open the failed workflow.
-When opening the log, you will see an error message with information where the validation failed.
-When all problems are solved you are able to merge your changes.
+There is an integrated workflow that validates the entire repository.
+This means that based on the plugins and languages defined in the settings file, it goes through all the folders and files and validates their contents.
+This workflow will fail if any of the previously mentioned points are not met.
+If this is the case, go to `Actions` and open the failed workflow.
+When you open the log, you will see an error message with information about where the validation failed.
+When all issues are resolved, you can merge your changes.